MachoThemes/final-tiles-grid-gallery/readme.txt

 * WooCommerce support
 * recent posts / custom posts galleries

-If you love the Lite version and it’s enough for your needs but you want to say “thanks!” you can always buy a [present](http://amzn.eu/5SP6qpj) ;)

 If you instead want to upgrade and unlock all the cool features then you can [buy a license](https://www.final-tiles-gallery.com/wordpress/pricing).

 The “Final” layout can’t ensure you have a justified edge at the bottom of the gallery.
 If you have this requirement then you can use the “Masonry” layout and use images with same height, that way you can make a justified gallery.